Some things you should know about hearing loss

 What are the three types of hearing loss?

 Hearing loss can be caused by many different causes, a few of which can be successfully treated with medicine or surgery, depending on the disease process.
-Most forms of hearing loss can not be treated other than with hearing aids.
-There are generally three types of hearing loss that are discussed.
+Most forms of hearing loss cannot be treated other than with hearing aids.
+There are generally three types of hearing loss that is discussed.

 - Conductive Hearing Loss: A conductive loss is caused by diseases or obstructions in the outer or middle ear that usually affect all frequencies of hearing.
 Some conductive hearing losses are temporary, some are chronic or long term.
-Conductive loss can often be medically treated sometimes with surgery, temporary conductive losses (usually caused by mid ear infections) are often treated with medication.
-For conductive hearing loss of a more chronic nature a hearing aid is generally a fantastic solution delivering real benefit.
+Conductive loss can often be medically treated sometimes with surgery, temporary conductive losses (usually caused by mid-ear infections) are often treated with medication.
+For a conductive hearing loss of a more chronic nature, a hearing aid is generally a fantastic solution delivering real benefit.

-- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occurs in both the inner and outer or middle ear.
-Mixed hearing loss tends to be pretty rare.
+- Mixed Hearing Loss: A mixed loss is as it sounds a mix of both conductive and sensorineural hearing losses that occur in both the inner and outer or middle ear.
+A mixed hearing loss tends to be pretty rare.

 Let's look at those a little closer

 - A malformation of the outer ear, ear canal, or middle ear structures will cause a conductive hearing loss (this may be corrected surgically)